spree/api.spreecommerce.com/content/v1/variants.md

 <%= admin_only %>

-To update a variants’s details, make this request with the necessary parameters:
+To update a variant\'s details, make this request with the necessary parameters:

     PUT /api/products/1/variants/2

-For instance, to update a variant's SKU, send it through like this:
+For instance, to update a variant\'s SKU, send it through like this:

     PUT /api/products/1/variants/2?variant[sku]=12345